kingofpayne/bakery-cxx/README.md

 our projects.
 There might be bugs or missing features, and any contribution is welcome!

+## Documentation

+Documentation is available at https://libbakery.readthedocs.io/.

 ## Requirements

-This library relies on boost (mainly boost::spirit) and gmpxx.
+This library depends on boost (mainly boost::spirit), gmpxx and catch2 (for testing only).
+A recent gcc compiler supporting C++17 features is required.

 ## Building

 Building can be achieved using SCons.
 There is a very simple and poor sconstruct script which may be improved in the future.
+It has only been tested on Linux (Ubuntu Bionic)